CROss-National Online Survey (CRONOS) panel

 - CRONOS detailed paradata (respondent level dataset containing as variables session-level and question-level paradata; data are available for waves 2-6 only)

 ‘CROss-National Online Survey (CRONOS) panel: Data and documentation user guide’ provides information about the contents and structure of each dataset.
 CRONOS documentation including questionnaires and codebooks - as well as a detailed description of the panel methodology - are also available to data users and researchers.

 The CRONOS team request that use of the CRONOS data should be acknowledged using the following form of words:

 CROss-National Online Survey panel [NAME OF DATASET] (2018).
 NSD - Norwegian Centre for Research Data, Norway - Data Archive and distributor of CRONOS data for ESS ERIC.

 The CRONOS panel also served as a platform for research on survey panel participation and question pre-testing.
-The research focused on incentives and contact mode experiments to enhance higher participation, experiments seeking to motivate respondents to be as accurate as possible when completing the surveys, experiments on translation approaches, and numerous question wording experiments.
-Details on the experiments will be provided in a forthcoming document.
+The research focused on incentives and contact mode experiments to enhance higher participation, experiments seeking to motivate respondents to be as accurate as possible when completing the surveys, experiments on translation approaches and numerous question wording experiments.
+Details on the experiments are available in this document.

 Additional details on the design and implementation of CRONOS can be found on the SERISS website, under Work Package 7.

 Research analysing the data CRONOS data is currenlty being undertaken by the European Social Survey HQ.
 The current research primarily concerns the methodological considerations related to setting up a cross-national, probability-based online panel and the quality of the data obtained from the CRONOS achieved sample.

 These ongoing studies look at: